colleen-davies/CourseraDataProject/CodeBook.md

     normalized magnitude of the body acceleration Jerk signal measured by the accelerometer in g/s.
-21. `timeBodyGyroMagmean`: numeric; \[-1,1\]; the mean of the normalized magnitude of the body acceleration signal measured by the gyroscope in rad/s.
+21. `timeBodyGyroMagmean`: numeric; \[-1,1\]; the mean of the normalized magnitude of the body angular velocity signal measured by the gyroscope in rad/s.
-22. `timeBodyGyroJerkMagmean`: numeric; \[-1,1\]; the mean of the normalized magnitude of the body acceleration Jerk signal measured by the gyroscope in rad/s<sup>2</sup>.
+22. `timeBodyGyroJerkMagmean`: numeric; \[-1,1\]; the mean of the normalized magnitude of the body angular velocity Jerk signal measured by the gyroscope in rad/s<sup>2</sup>.
 23. `freqBodyAccelmeanX`: numeric; \[-1,1\]; the mean of the normalized X component of the result of applying a FFT to the body signal measured by the accelerometer in g.